rwxrob/zet/20220127173639/README.md

 making it unstable.
 This frequent upgrade requirement is likely the reason Kali remains so light-weight and easily importable into VirtualBox.
 You can get on any computer in the world, install VirtualBox and then Kali in minutes and be hacking.
+Hackers can do this relatively quickly and erase their footprints rather easily using this approach.

+**Kali Linux has the best USB boot options** because people frequently run Windows on their computers and only boot into Kali when they know they are going to be hacking.
+This is far easier than a dual boot (and safer, in many respects) but still allows the full power of the hardware for either gaming, ML, or hacking.

 Related:

 * <https://kali.training>
 * [20220125192913](/20220125192913/) Linux on VirtualBox, Best First Linux Experience

+    #linux #kali #firstlinux #edtech #vms #distros #offsec #devops